originalcindy/wax_wisdom/README.md

 -  **sqlparse** - is a Python library that helps with parsing, formatting, and analyzing SQL queries.
 -  **urllib3** -  a foundational library for making HTTP requests in Python
 -  **whitenoise** - is a Python package that simplifies the process of serving static files

+Django's Built-in Authentication System:

+used Django built-in user authentication system that includes features like user registration, login, logout, and password management.
+You can work with this system by using django.contrib.auth, which handles authentication and authorization without the need for an additional package like django-allauth.

 ## Tools & Programs
 - **GitHub Projects** - Project management and tracking